KonraW/PhoneBookApp/README.md

         <li>Data validation: There is a data validation mechanism that informs the user about errors when entering data, such as an incorrect phone number format or email address.</li>
         <li>Deleting contacts: Users can delete contacts from the phone book.</li>
         <li>Viewing contacts: The application provides a preview of contacts, allowing users to browse and edit existing entries.</li>
+        <li>Direct call and SMS redirection: Users are redirected to the application from which they can directly initiate calls and send SMS messages.</li>
     </ul>
     <h2>Technologies Used</h2>
     <ul>